ashislaha/NLP-based-Store-assistant-with-AR/README.md

 Main Components used here:

 (1).
-Google dialogflow: Fullfilled by our own back-end hosted in heroku with clearDB mySql database.
+Google dialogflow: Fulfilled by our own back-end hosted in heroku with clearDB mySql database.

 (2). iOS mobile app having AR.

 (3).
 Estimote beacons: To give the indoor positioning of the user inside the store.

 (4).
 Google map: it helps to identify the user location whether he/she is inside the store or not.

+(5).
+Dialogflow interacts with our own back-end which is hosted in https://explore-world.herokuapp.com/.

 # Architecture of the entire project: